IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 ### Notes
 Reminders
+- Notes on each battle should include relevant PC abilities - to remind them
 - Randomly call on people and ask what they wanna do - they can pass action off to someone else
 - Concentration for spells!
 - Take a break midway thru